dtcenter/METplus/docs/Users_Guide/installation.rst

 has Doxygen installed on the host.
 The Doxygen documentation is useful to contributors and is not necessary for METplus end-users.

+The build_components/ directory contains scripts that use manage_externals and files available on dtcenter.org to download MET and start the build process

 The internal_tests/ directory contains unit test scripts that are only relevant to METplus Wrappers developers and contributors.

+The manage_externals/ directory contains scripts used to facilitate the downloading and management of components that METplus interacts with such as MET and METviewer

 The parm/ directory contains all the configuration files for MET and METplus Wrappers.